matterickson/interpreter/README.md

 the program in a binary tree and finally interprets the tree to determine the output.

 The language supports integers and doubles, functions, recursion and a print statement.

+The file GUI is a runnable java file that contains a JPanel for the user to program in.
+The file MyApplet is a JApplet that can run the program in browser (assuming your browser still runs Java applets).

+You are welcome to use this code for any of your own projects.
+If you have any questions about this project you can email me at matterickson@hotmail.com